 Money’s Impact Today:

-A good starting point for understanding how inheriting wealth might affect heirs’ lives is seeing how the money is impacting them today.
+A good starting point for understanding how inheriting wealth might affect heirs’ lives is seeing how money is impacting them today.

 Heirs should consider their answers to questions such as: